 Our last stop for the day was Bugis Junction.
 We took the bus going there, and we all sat on the upper deck so we could get a nice view of the city.

-We knew we were hungry, but we couldn’t decided where to eat.
+We knew we were hungry, but we couldn’t decide where to eat.
 The kind of hunger when you’re totally fine with eating anything… Yup, it was that kind.
 We decided to walk through the market in Bugis, and since it was mostly just stalls of clothing, pasalubong, and streetfood, we kept searching.
 We ended up in a hawker center right by the market, and we decided to have laksa.

-This was the best laksa I’ve ever ever ever had, to think that it only cost SGD 3!!!!!
+This was the best laksa I’ve ever ever ever had, to think it only cost SGD 3!!!!!
 I thought I could finish it without having Coke but after two bites, I gave in and bought a can of Coke….nice Maddie.

 That’s it for our first day in Singapore!
 We went home before 9, we were all too exhausted.
 It was a good decision though, we needed energy for our second day. 🙂